xkrambler/adisplay/README.md

 	display8th/

 		Windows Visual Basic 6 debug application to use the interface for Radio (not Climate).
 You need to place msvbvm60.dll in the PATH and also RICHTX32.OCX and register it with administrative rights (regsvr32 RICHTX32.OCX).

 	adisplaywin/

 		Windows Visual Basic 6 interface applications only for climate.
 		It registers a windows toolbar down to prevent windows applications stay over it.
 It's nice if you use a Carputer with Windows.

 	adisplay/

 		This is the best mantained version because you can run it on a RPI and get it running in less than 5 seconds from powerup replacing the init script with a basic script that gets udev up (needed for SDL2) and launch JSDL.
 So Javascript JSDL version meant to be runned on a Raspberry PI (2 or 3 works best).
-Maybe SDL 2.0 needs to be custom-compiled to get working the PNG rendering (SDL 2.0 package is bad on the RPI and until today I don't know if its fixed).
+Maybe SDL 2.0 needs to be custom-compiled (with patches) to get working the PNG rendering (SDL 2.0 package is bad on the RPI and until today I don't know if its fixed).
 Also, yo need JSDL (JSDL is a lightweight C++11 OpenSource V8 Engine powered JavaScript runner with integrated bindings -SDL 2, SDL Image 2, SDL TTF 2, Serial, File, System-).
-Yo can get it on github:
+You can get it here:

 			https://github.com/xkrambler/jsdl

 			To compile it, just install V8 and SDL development libraries and write:

 			# make

 			And its done.

 		Then, you can run this adisplay interface.